sarahcbogen/data-availability-map/README.md

 # South Florida Data Availability Map

-This application was designed to visualize the spatial and temporal availability of water quality data in South Florida.
-Users select a generalized spatial area (Biscayne Bay or South Florida), a date range of interest, source datasets of interest, and water quality parameters of interest.
-The application shows spatial data availability by mapping the sites that have any data availability.
-Users can explore temporal data availability by clicking individual sites, revealing popup bar charts showing the number of measurements by month and parameter.
+This application visualizes the spatial and temporal availability of water quality data in South Florida.
+Users can select a region (Biscayne Bay or South Florida), a date range, data sources, and water quality parameters of interest.

+Spatial data availability is displayed by mapping monitoring sites with available data.
+Temporal availability can be explored by clicking on individual sites, which opens popup bar charts showing the number of measurements by month and parameter.

-The application has relatively lightweight data requirements and may be used to assess dataset completeness, guide research questions, and inform more detailed queries of the source data sets.
+The application has lightweight data requirements and is intended to help users assess dataset completeness, refine research questions, and guide more detailed queries of the source datasets.

 ## Project Directory Structure